fireship-io/fireship.io/content/lessons/angular-testing-guide-including-firebase/index.md

 ### What is a Test Bed?

 First, we need to learn about concept of a *Test Bed*.
-If you're unfamilar with [NgModules](https://angularfirebase.com/lessons/a-simple-explanation-of-ngmodule/) at this point, I recommend watching the linked video to get up to speed.
+If you're unfamiliar with [NgModules](https://angularfirebase.com/lessons/a-simple-explanation-of-ngmodule/) at this point, I recommend watching the linked video to get up to speed.

 A Test Bed creates an Angular testing module, which is just a class an NgModule class.
 For example, notice how you have the `declarations: [ AlertButtonComponent ]` meta data just like any NgModule.
 This makes it possible to test your components in isolation.